Education Days

 Savannah River Site Public Tour Program

-In 2025, Savannah River Nuclear Solutions, LLC will offer the public twenty-three driving tours of Savannah River Site (SRS), as well as two walking tours of the site of the historic former city of Ellenton, providing openings for approximately 850 members of the public.
+In 2026, Savannah River Nuclear Solutions, LLC will offer the public twenty-one driving tours of Savannah River Site (SRS), as well as two in-depth walking tours of the site of the historic former town of Ellenton, providing openings for approximately 700 members of the public.

 Site tours provide an opportunity for those interested in SRS to better understand the Department of Energy’s facilities, missions, and workforce that changed the face of Aiken, Barnwell and Allendale Counties, nearby cities and helped win the Cold War.
 Guests will also learn about facilities supporting current and future missions of the Savannah River Site for both Environmental Management and the National Nuclear Security Administration.